peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 Renamed to ToEIntegerIfExact.
  Renamed to ToEIntegerIfExact.
 * `EInteger ToEIntegerIfExact()`<br>
+ Converts this value to an arbitrary-precision integer, checking whether the value contains a fractional part.
 * `String ToEngineeringString()`<br>
  Converts this value to an arbitrary-precision decimal number, then returns the value of that decimal's ToEngineeringString method.